What Are My Rights After Buying a Faulty Car?

 Examine the Warranty

-Warranties are the basis for your lemon law rights after purchasing a defective vehicle.
+Your warranty is the basis of your California lemon law rights after purchasing a defective vehicle.

-Any vehicle defect must be reported to the manufacturer while the warranty is still in effect.
-Most manufacturer warranties are good for three years or before 36,000 miles accrue on the odometer.
-But these limitations can vary based on the brand.
+Most commonly occuring vehicle defects must be reported to the manufacturer while the warranty is still in effect.
+A number of manufacturer bumper to bumper warranties are good for only three (3) years or less than 36,000 miles accrue on the odometer.
+However, these limitations can vary based on the brand.
+In addition, the drive-train warranties usually last for a longer more reasonable time frame.

-If you’ve read about California lemon law, you may have seen information claiming the defect must be reported within 18 months of the purchase date – or before 18,000 miles on the odometer.
+If you’ve read about California lemon law, you may have seen information claiming the defect must be reported within 18 months of the purchase date – or before 18,000 miles accrue on the odometer–this is NOT true.

-Reporting a defect within these limitations will strengthen your case, but you may file a claim as long as the warranty is still in effect.
-However, defects are only covered under lemon law if they were due to an error in the manufacturing process.
-The claim would not be valid if the defect resulted from driver abuse or neglect.
+Reporting a defect within these limitations will strengthen your case, but you may file a lemon law claim after these restrictions as long as the warranty is still in effect.
+However, defects are only covered under the lemon law if they were due to a defect in parts or workmanship.
+The claim may not be valid if the defect resulted from driver abuse or neglect, therefore you may not be eligible for a refund or replacement vehicle.

 New & Used Defective Vehicles

-In most states, lemon law rights only extend to defective vehicles purchased as new.
+In most states, lemon law rights only extend to new vehicles with defects after purchase.
 Consumers can seek a lemon claim as long as the defect was reported within the terms of the original manufacturer’s warranty.

-Consumer rights when buying a car from a dealer in California only apply if the used vehicle is sold with a dealer or implied warranty of merchantability.
-Dealer warranties are usually good for 30 days after purchase or before 1,000 miles accrue on the odometer.
+Defective vehicle rights when buying a used car from a dealer in California may apply if the vehicle was sold with a dealer warranty or the implied warranty of merchantability.
+Dealer warranties can be as short as 30 days after purchase or less than 1,000 miles of use.

-If no dealer warranty is specified, the vehicle has an implied warranty of merchantability.
+If no dealer warranty is specified, the vehicle may still have the implied warranty of merchantability.
 As the name states, this warranty implies the vehicle will work for its intended purpose.
-Under California Civil Code, implied warranties are good for no less than 60 days after the purchase date.
+Under the California Civil Code, implied warranties may be as short as 60 days after the purchase date.

 In some dealer sales and most private sales, used vehicles are sold “as is.”
 This means there is no warranty in place, and the buyer is responsible for all issues with the defective vehicle.
-At a dealership, this clause must be clearly stated in the buyer’s guide.
+In other words, you are not entitled to a replacement vehicle or buyback.
+This clause must be clearly stated in the buyer’s guide.

-Seeking justice for a faulty used vehicle can be tricky.
-Plain and simple, you need a specialized lemon lawyer in California to manage your claim and earn full compensation.
+Negotiating with manufacturers for used vehicles with defects after purchase can be tricky.
+Manufacturers try to ignore liability for used vehicles, even though the vehicle is sold with the manufacturer’s warranty.
+Plain and simple, you need a specialized California lemon law lawyer to manage your lemon law claim and earn full compensation.

 Begin the Repair Process

-Your consumer rights when buying a car from a dealer come into play after they have been given a “reasonable number of repair attempts.”
-In the state of California, this generally means at least two unsuccessful attempts.
-However, if the defect is severe enough, just one unsuccessful repair attempt could result in a lemon claim.
+Your defective vehicle rights when buying a car from a dealer come into play after the manufacturer was given a “reasonable number of repair attempts.”
+In the state of California, the state lemon laws apply if there are at least two unsuccessful attempts.
+But, if the defect is severe enough, just one unsuccessful repair attempt could result in a lemon claim.

 As soon as you notice something is off with your vehicle, do not waste any time in starting the repair process.
-Every day you delay repairs is another chance to get in an accident or do something that might be deemed “driver abuse.”
+Vehicles with defects after purchase must be dealt with immediately.
+While the lemon law rights period may last up to four years, every day you delay repairs is another chance the manufacturer will try to blame the defect on “driver abuse.”
 Get in touch with the manufacturer ASAP – they will instruct you to the nearest certified repair facility.

 IMPORTANT: Do not, under any circumstance, take your defective vehicle to your trusted family mechanic for repairs.
 The repairs MUST be carried out by a manufacturer-certified facility while under warranty.
 Otherwise, this could void your claim.

 The next step is to gather documentation for the repairs.
-If the time comes when you need to exercise your lemon law rights, the repair invoices are essential pieces of information to build your case.
+If the time comes when you need to exercise your lemon law rights, the repair invoices are essential pieces of information to build your lemon law case.
+Speak to an experienced lemon law attorney to learn about what records to gather.

 These invoices need to include: